 It's in your interests to keep good records.
 If you don't give us a record that we request within a reasonable or specified time, we could decide it doesn't exist and that the activity it would evidence didn't occur.
-We may exercise our contractual rights on this basis.
+We may take enforcement action under the contract on this basis.